 Code Violations

-As is the case with all university student organizations, fraternities and sororities will be held responsible for any conflicts with university policies occurring in chapter residences or at functions or social events sponsored by chapters.
+As is the case with all University student organizations, fraternities and sororities will be held responsible for any conflicts with University policies occurring in chapter residences or at functions or social events sponsored by chapters.

 4.10.
 Commercial Solicitations and Distribution Issues